 A worship leader whose raw, personal song of grief became a global anthem of hope for millions.

-Bart Millard's path to music was not a straight line.
-Growing up in Texas, his childhood was marked by an abusive father, a dynamic that shifted dramatically when his father found faith and transformed before dying of cancer.
-This complex relationship became the crucible for his songwriting.
-After a brief stint aiming for a football scholarship, he found his voice in the church and formed MercyMe.
-The band built a steady following in Christian music, but it was the song 'I Can Only Imagine,' written as a private meditation on his father's death and the hope of heaven, that shattered boundaries.
-Its crossover success on mainstream radio was unprecedented for a song with explicitly Christian lyrics, making MercyMe a household name and Millard a relatable voice for anyone grappling with loss and faith.
+Bart Millard wrote 'I Can Only Imagine' as a private meditation on his father's death and the hope of heaven.
+Born in Texas in 1972, his childhood included an abusive father who later found faith and transformed before dying of cancer.
+After a brief pursuit of a football scholarship, Millard found his voice in the church and formed MercyMe.
+The band built a steady Christian music following, but 'I Can Only Imagine' shattered boundaries with unprecedented crossover success on mainstream radio for a song with explicitly Christian lyrics.
+The song made MercyMe widely known and Millard a relatable voice for those grappling with loss and faith.

 1965–1980